Bayesian Algorithmic Mechanism Design: Introduction

-\paragraph{Related Work} Lehmann et al.~\cite{LOS-99} introduced the problem of computing the single-minded combinatorial auction and give a mechanism that matches the best algorithmic approximation factor.
+The design of ex post IC mechanisms for social welfare problems is well studied, notably for the specific settings of combinatorial auctions \cite{APTT-03, BB-04, LS-05, LOS-99}.
+Lehmann et al.~\cite{LOS-99} introduced the problem of polynomial time approximation of social welfare for single-minded combinatorial auctions and give a mechanism that matches the best algorithmic approximation factor.
 Archer et al.~\cite{APTT-03} considered the setting where there are many (at least logarithmic) copies of each item and gave a $(1+\epsilon)$-approximation mechanism.
-Archer and Tardos~\cite{AT-01} gave (single-parameter) related machine scheduling mechanism that approximates the makespan.
-Dhangwatnotai et al.~\cite{DDDR-08} gave an approximation mechanism for related machine scheduling that approximates makespan and matches the algorithmic lower bound.
+Archer and Tardos~\cite{AT-01} gave a (single-parameter) related machine scheduling mechanism that approximates the makespan.
+Dhangwatnotai et al.~\cite{DDDR-08} gave a mechanism for related machine sched\-ul\-ing that approximates makespan and matches the algorithmic lower bound.
 All of the above results are for ex post incentive compatible mechanisms.

 There has been a large literature on multi-parameter combinatorial auctions and approximation, but this is only tangentially related to our work so we do not cite it exhaustively.